New York Scuba Diving

 The first question I get asked after telling someone I scuba dive in New York is “Why?”.
 The pithy answer is because Rockaway Beach is closer than Bonaire.
 The more honest answer is because New York is my home and we do have genuinely great diving.
 Even after 20 years of local diving I am still able to dive new shipwrecks, find new critters, and explore what are often overlooked parts of New York’s history and ecology.

 This page is not meant to be a local dive guide, others have already made that contribution and I am grateful for their hard work.
 Instead I am just looking to share photos from some of my diving adventures.
 Mostly I would like to prove that New York’s waters are not just some dark, lifeless landscape.
-But also I hope that some of these photos might be enough to encourage people to take the plunge into our local waters.
-For those interested in diving deeper into the topic I have also included a small directory at the bottom of this page with some of the local dive resources including websites, , local clubs, dive shops and diveboats.
+I also hope that some of these photos might be enough to encourage people to take the plunge into our local waters.
+For those interested in diving deeper into the topic I have also included a small directory at the bottom of this page with some of the local diving resources including websites, local clubs, dive shops and dive boats.

 Getting started diving in the Northeast takes work.
 But if you are willing to put in the time and effort can be tremendously rewarding.
 Below is my guide for getting started.